-- as if this offering had been completed on January 1, 2004, at an assumed initial public offering price of \$21.00 per share of Class A common stock, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and assuming: - the outstanding balances of the approximately \$1.4 billion and \$73.0 million intercompany notes issued to Clear Channel Communications are reduced by approximately \$362.2 million, representing the balance at September 30, 2005 in the "Due from Clear Channel Communications" intercompany account; - then, approximately \$294.9 million of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes is contributed to our capital by Clear Channel Communications; - then, approximately \$700.1 million of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes is repaid with all of the net proceeds of this offering; and - then, to the extent the underwriters do not exercise in full their option to purchase up to an additional 5,250,000 shares of our Class A common stock (the proceeds of which would be used to repay the then-outstanding balances under the approximately \$1.4 billion and \$73.0 million of intercompany notes), we exchange up to 5,250,000 additional shares of our Class B common stock with Clear Channel Communications for the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes that the proceeds from the exercise of such option otherwise would have been used to repay, such that the notes are repaid in full. - after giving effect to our distribution of an intercompany note in the original principal amount of \$2.5 billion as a dividend on our common stock, which note was ultimately distributed to Clear Channel Communications, as if issued to Clear Channel Communications on January 1, 2004.
+- as if this offering had been completed on January 1, 2004, at an assumed initial public offering price of \$ per share of Class A common stock, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and assuming: - the outstanding balances of the approximately \$1.4 billion and \$73.0 million intercompany notes issued to Clear Channel Communications are reduced by approximately \$, representing the balance at , 2005 in the "Due from Clear Channel Communications" intercompany account; - then, approximately \$ of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes is contributed to our capital by Clear Channel Communications; - then, approximately \$ of the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes is repaid with all of the net - then, to the extent the underwriters do not exercise in full their option to purchase up to an additional shares of our Class A common stock (the proceeds of which would be used to repay the then-outstanding balances under the approximately \$1.4 billion and \$73.0 million of intercompany notes), we exchange up to additional shares of our Class B common stock with Clear Channel Communications for the remaining outstanding balances of the \$1.4 billion and \$73.0 million intercompany notes that the proceeds from the exercise of such option otherwise would have been used to repay, such that the notes are repaid in full. - after giving effect to our distribution of an intercompany note in the original principal amount of \$2.5 billion as a dividend on our common stock, which note was ultimately distributed to Clear Channel Communications, as if issued to Clear Channel Communications on January 1, 2004.